scalar-labs/scalar-kubernetes/docs/CreateEKSClusterForScalarDL.md

 When deploying ScalarDL Ledger, you must:

-There are some requirements for the deployment of ScalarDL Ledger.
-Please configure your EKS cluster based on the following requirement and your project's requirements.

 * Create the EKS cluster by using Kubernetes version 1.21 or higher.
 * Configure the EKS cluster based on the version of Kubernetes and your project's requirements.